resti-kusumaasri/devExploreIndonesia/README.md

-/h1
+\h1
 ExploreIndonesia - Mobile Development
-// As mobile developer, our task are to delivered what our team already make and compile into Structured back end.
+\n As mobile developer, our task are to delivered what our team already make and compile into Structured back end.
 We create the User interface also

-/h1
+\h1
 Authors
 Muhammad Irfan Noufal